-- The conditional card is valid for a maximum of 2 years and may expire.
+- The conditional Green Card is valid for up to a maximum of 2 years and may expire.

-- If the couple fails to revoke this conditional card, they run the risk of being deported from the United States.
+- If the couple fails to revoke this conditional card, they will risk being deported from the United States.

-In order for you to lift the conditional card, you and your partner must:
+In order for you to remove the conditional card, you and your partner must:

-- You must request that the conditional status is removed within the 90-day period before the conditional card expires.
+- Request to remove conditional status within the 90-day period before the conditional card expires.

-How Long Does The Petition To bring A Spouse to the U. S. Take?
+How Long Does The Petition To bring my foreign spouse to the U. S. Take?

-The reality is that the process can take a long time; In addition, it depends on the procedures requested for your spouse to go and live in the United States.
-Among these processing times we find the following:
+A very common question in our offices is: “if I marry an American, how long will my residency take?”
+The reality is that this process can take time.
+In addition, it depends on the procedures requested for your spouse to go to live in the United States.

 Processing Time For Form I-130

-The processing time for Form I-130 depends on several factors.
-One of them is whether the applicant is an American citizen or a legal permanent resident.
+This time depends on several factors such as whether the applicant is a U. S. citizen or a lawful permanent resident.

-This is mainly because there is a limited number of American visas.
-The usual waiting time can range from 5 to 12 months, although some requests can be processed in 2 months.
+There are a limited number of American visas and the waiting time is normally 5 to 12 months although some applications can be processed in 2 months.

 Processing Time For A Spouse Visa

-Once USCIS approves Form I-130 for an American citizen, their spouse can apply for a visa, this process usually takes 3 to 5 months.
+Once USCIS approves the I-130 form for an American citizen, their spouse can apply for a visa.
+This process usually takes 3 to 5 months.

-In case of being a permanent resident, you will have to wait for your partner to have a visa number available with your priority date.
-This usually takes about 24 months.
+If you are a lawful permanent resident, you will have to wait for your partner to have a visa number available with your priority date.
+This usually takes approximately 24 months.

-When the priority date is updated, you can apply for a visa and the process can take between 3 to 5 months.
+When the priority date is updated, you can apply for a visa and the process may take 3 to 5 months.

-Once the visa is approved by the NVC, the embassy or consulate process of the country where your spouse is currently living can take 2-3 months.
+Once the NVC approves the visa, the embassy or consulate of the country where your spouse is currently located may take 2 to 3 months.

-After completing an interview, an immigrant visa will be issued that will be valid for 6 months.
+After completing an interview, you will be issued an immigrant visa that will be valid for 6 months.

-The fee for this is around $535, but the total cost can go up to about $2,000 if your spouse resides in the U. S.
+Our clients often ask us “How much does it cost to arrange papers to petition to bring a spouse for marriage?”
+Well, the fee is about $535, but the total cost can be about $2,000 if your spouse resides in the U. S.